B1.5 Read, represent, compare, and order decimal numbers up to hundredths, in various contexts.

 In general, students have little difficulty comparing decimal numbers with the same number of decimal places (for example, 0.34 < 0.46).
 They have more difficulty comparing numbers with a different number of decimal places (for example, 1.3 and 1.27).
 Some tend to compare these numbers without the decimal point (for example, 13 < 127) and conclude that 1.3 < 1.27.
 Others reach the same incorrect conclusion by comparing only the numbers to the right of the decimal point (for example, 3 < 27).

 Students with good number sense can also compare 3.55 m and 3.7 m by first noticing that they each represent jumps greater than 3 m.
-Then, they can compare tenths to notice that the first number has 5 tenths (representing 5 decimetres), while the second has 7.
+Then, they can compare tenths to notice that the first number has 5 tenths (representing 5 decimetres), while the second has 7 tenths.

 Samantha's jump is therefore longer than Remi's.
 Students can also, after comparing units, think of 3.7 as 3.70, or 3 metres and 70 centimetres.
 The number 3.55 represents 3 metres and 55 centimetres.
-The 3.7-metre jump is therefore longer than the 3.55-metre jump.
+The 3.7 m jump is therefore longer than the 3.55 m jump.

-Traditionally, a procedure was taught where you had to add a 0 to the end of 3.7 to give two numbers with the same number of decimal places.
+Traditionally, a procedure was taught whereby one was instructed to add a 0 to the end of 3.7 to result in two numbers with the same number of decimal places.
 The decimal parts, 55 and 70, were then compared to conclude that 3.70 was greater than 3.55.
-Although the teaching of the method was accompanied by an explanation, so much emphasis was placed on the method that the explanation and the concept were quickly lost.
+Although the teaching of this method might have been accompanied by an explanation, so much emphasis was placed on the method that the explanation and the concept were not paramount.
 Not surprisingly, students often answered such questions incorrectly.
-For example, in an international test of sixth graders, 87% reported that 6.987 is greater than 6.879, while only 52% concluded that 1.05 is greater than 1.015 (Brissiaud, 1998).
-Students who understand the concept of place value do not need to apply a procedure to compare decimal numbers.
+For example, in an international test of Grade 6 students, 87% reported that 6.987 is greater than 6.879, while only 52% concluded that 1.05 is greater than 1.015 (Brissiaud, 1998).
+The finding illustrates that it is important that students understand the concept of place value and do not need to rely on a procedure that may let them down when comparing decimal numbers.

-Open problems, which offer more than one answer and are thought-provoking, allow students to deepen their understanding of ordering relationships.
+Open problems, which offer more than one answer and are thought-provoking, allow students to deepen their understanding of ordering decimal numbers.

 For example: